The Downs Festival

-The Downs Festival is a (usually) two day arts festival which takes place on The Downs, Bristol annually, with the first event being held on September 4, 2016 with the headliner being the Bristol-based trip-hop band Massive Attack.
+The Downs Festival is a (usually) two day arts festival which takes place annually on the Downs in Bristol, England.
+The first event was held on September 4, 2016 with the headliner being the Bristol-based trip-hop band Massive Attack.

 Over the years, it has hosted the likes of Elbow, Groove Armada, Noel Gallagher's High Flying Birds and IDLES.

 History

 2016

 2016 was the inception of what is now known as The Downs Festival.
 This event had the trip-hop band Massive Attack headlining, with other acts including Primal Scream, Skepta and Savages.
 This year was also plagued by inclement weather, with there being a torrential downpour for most of the day - this has been described as "the foulest weather I have ever encountered outside of a sci-fi film" by a reviewer.

 2017

 The headliner for 2017 was the British rock band Elbow.
 Other acts for this year included De La Soul, Mike Skinner, and Seasick Steve.
 This time round, the weather proved to be much more promising, with "a colourful helter skelter" and "acres of food vans".